 Hair loss is more common than you may think: according to the American Academy of Dermatology, approximately 80 million men and women in the U.S. suffer from some sort of hair loss.
-If you are one of them, and you are interested in a safe and effective hair restoration system, consider NeoGraft, available with Dr. Michael McCracken and his team at McCracken Eye and Face Institute, located in Boulder and Parker, CO.
+If you are one of them, and you are interested in a safe and effective hair restoration system, consider NeoGraft, a hair transplant treatment, available with Dr. Michael McCracken and his team at McCracken Eye and Face Institute, located in Boulder and Parker, CO.
 You deserve to have a full head of natural-looking hair and the confidence that comes from that.

 NeoGraft is one of the most exciting (and affordable) advances in hair transplant technology.
 Unlike traditiontal hair transplant procedures, which required scalpels, stitches and staples, NeoGraft is gentle and minimally invasive.
 Patients can achieve noticeable results with little to no pain or discomfort and minimal recovery time.
 Most people are able to return to work and the rest of their daily activities within a few days.

 NeoGraft automates the Follicular Unit Extraction (FUE) method of hair transplantation.
 During a NeoGraft procedure, small groups of individual follicles (usually between one and four follicles per group) are removed from hair-bearing scalp and transplanted to balding areas of the scalp.
 The doctor does this in a meticulous manner, making sure to consider factors like the patient’s facial structure and current hairline when implanting the follicles.
 Results are subtle yet attractive.
 The restored hairline looks natural and there is no linear scarring.

 NeoGraft can also be used to camouflage a linear scar on the scalp left over from prior linear hair harvest.
 Or, it can be used for body hair transplants.